ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 To migrate content from one collection to another, if the collections are parts of `Ansible distribution <https://github.com/ansible-community/ansible-build-data/blob/main/2.10/ansible.in>`_:

 #.
-Copy content from the source (old) collection to the target collection.
+Copy content from the source (old) collection to the target (new) collection.
 #.
-Deprecate the module/plugin with ``removal_version`` scheduled for the next major version in ``meta/runtime.yml`` of the source collection.
-The deprecation must be released after the copied content has been included in a release of the target collection.
+Deprecate the module/plugin with ``removal_version`` scheduled for the next major version in ``meta/runtime.yml`` of the old collection.
+The deprecation must be released after the copied content has been included in a release of the new collection.
 #.
 When the next major release of the old collection is prepared:

-  * remove the module/plugin from the source collection and its symlink stored in ``plugin/modules`` directory if appropriate (mainly when removing from ``community.general`` and ``community.network``)
+  * remove the module/plugin from the old collection
+  * remove the symlink stored in ``plugin/modules`` directory if appropriate (mainly when removing from ``community.general`` and ``community.network``)
+  * remove related unit and integration tests
+  * remove specific module utils
-  * remove its unit and integration tests, specific module utils, and documentation fragments if there are any in the source collection
+  * remove specific documentation fragments if there are any in the old collection
   * add a changelog fragment containing entries for ``removed_features`` and ``breaking_changes``; refer to the fragment in this `pull request <https://github.com/ansible-collections/community.general/pull/1304>`_ as an example
   * change ``meta/runtime.yml``: